All stories

 Book a Free Demo

-Why the Core Gets Harder to Ignore With Age
+Why Core Strength Matters More With Age

 The core is more than the stomach muscles.
 It includes the muscles across the front, sides, and lower back of the torso, and it is involved in almost every movement you make.